apunko/apunko.github.io-source/src/data/book-reviews/the-power-of-habit.md

 So my habit loop was:
 - **Cue** - I want to drink
-- **Rooting** - Way to a Kitchen
+- **Routine** - Way to a Kitchen
 - **Reward** - A sip of water

 It's was a habit after two weeks.
-The rooting part is a changeable one.
+The routine part is a changeable one.
 So I changed it.

-- **New rooting** - Way to the kitchen -> turn to exercise corner -> some pull-ups or push-ups -> Way to the kitchen
+- **New routine** - Way to the kitchen -> turn to exercise corner -> some pull-ups or push-ups -> Way to the kitchen

 The cue and reward are the same.
-Rooting is different.
+Routine is different.

 My habit is an easy one to change.
 But even the small ones can change our lives dramatically.
 I wish you good luck with future habit adventures!